Professor Arthur S. Reber is the Honoray Psychology Advisor of the United Sigma Intelligence Association.

 The SRT task under attentional load: Invoking the psychological refractory period.
 NSF, 2001-2004.
 Funded as Grant #0113025, $286,888 total costs.

 The Human in the Loop.
 The lab is part of a three-unit consortium (Brooklyn College of CUNY, University of Wisconsin, University of New England).
 NSF.
 Requested budget, $3,200,000 for a four-year period.
 Our laboratory will be central staging point for the empirical work.

-Grant reviewer: National Science Foundation, National Institutes of Mental Health, NSERC of Canada, Israel National Research Institute, ESRC of the United Kingdom, NRC of Australia.
+Other Activities Grant reviewer: National Science Foundation, National Institutes of Mental Health, NSERC of Canada, Israel National Research Institute, ESRC of the United Kingdom, NRC of Australia.
 Science Foundation of Israel.

 Journal Editorial Board Member: Journal of Psycholinguistic Research, Cognition and Consciousness, Philosophical Psychology.
 Member of editorial board for Kluwer Academic Publishers, series of books on Implicit Cognitive Processes and Consciousness.

 Ad hoc reviewer for: Journal of Experimental Psychology: Learning, Memory, and Cognition, Journal of Experimental Psychology: General, Psychological Review, Psychological Bulletin, Perception and Psychophysics, Cognitive Psychology, Developmental Psychology, Philosophical Psychology, Psychological Research (formerly Psychologishe Forschung), Behavioral and Brain Science, Quarterly Journal of Experimental Psychology, American Psychologist, Social and Personality Bulletin.

 Director of Graduate Student Research: A total of 14 Masters Degrees and 19 Doctoral Dissertations have been completed under my direction.